 1995 CDC & WHO Meeting – Review the Safety of Jet Injectors

-CDC met with WHO in London in 1995 to rewrite the safety standards for all jet injectors.
-Also present for the meeting were Dr. Hoffman and a representative from PATH.
+In October 1995, CDC, WHO, Dr. Hoffman from the United Kingdom’s Public Health Laboratory Service and a representative from PATH, all met in London to rewrite the safety standards for all jet injectors.
+“The risk of cross-infection was identified as the major issue requiring clarification” (WHO, 1997a).
 CDC and WHO both agreed the safety standard for jet injectors should be raised to a “zero tolerance” level (Fields, 1996).
 This meeting subsequently led to a CDC/WHO conference on jet injector safety in 1996.

 1996 CDC & WHO Conference – Jet Injectors for Immunization, Current Practice and Safety, Improving Designs for the Future